 Lavender star flower prefers full sun, which promotes the best growth and more robust blooming.
 However, it will tolerate shade as well.
 Ideal planting locations are those with a western or southern exposure.

 The simple evergreen leaves of the lavender star flower are deep green, shiny and a bit hairy in texture.
 When flowers appear, it is obvious where this species derives its name.
 Appearing in the summer, the star-shaped flowers are beautiful lavender in color with yellow, filamentous stamens in the center of the blossom.

 Following the blossoms, four-lobed berries are formed, which gives the tree its other common names of crossberry or four corner.
 The fruit is reddish brown to orange in color and remains on the tree for an extended period of time.

 Lavender star does not have an aggressive root system that will cause problems with sidewalls, making it suitable for planting near walkways and buildings.
 It is also popular for butterfly gardens, where the foliage and nectar attract both butterflies and birds alike.

 Due to its smaller size, it is also well suited to use as a container for patios or in small yards.
-It can also be trained to grown as an espalier, grown indoors as a small tree, or pruned to become a bonsai tree.
+It can also be trained to grow as an espalier, grown indoors as a small tree, or pruned to become a bonsai tree.

 For optimal growth, fertilize three times per year with an acid-based fertilizer.
 An annual iron supplement is also recommended.